jonasjelonek/tftp/README.md

 # tftp

-A decent and cross-compatible tftp server + client written in Rust, trying to be fast and low-footprint.
+A cross-platform tftp server + client written in Rust, trying to be fast and low-footprint.

-## Really fast and low-footprint??
+## Fast and low-footprint

-Many projects on GitHub claim that they are fast, reliable and low-footprint implementations of protocols, etc. So I try to do that too. ;)

-Currently, I cannot ensure it is fast and has an extremely low footprint.
-But I designed it like this with my current knowledge of Rust.
+I haven't run any benchmark or similar things to really prove my Tftp app is fast and has an extremely low footprint.
+But I've put serious thoughts into this and try to achieve that goal by several measures.
+For example, the structs abstracting the Tftp packet types are mostly used zero-copy, i.e. the buffer that is used for reading from socket/file is then directly used by the packet types without any copying/allocation.
+In general, allocating is kept to a minimum.

+Of course, this all is limited by my current knowledge of Rust.
 This project is intended to extend my Rust knowledge, improve my coding and become familiar with TFTP, a quite important protocol when working with embedded devices.
-I tried to allocate as less as possible, keep the code small and comprehensive while having a good structure, abstraction and making use of Rust's features.

 If you think there is room for improvement, please open an issue or a pull request.